pace-neutrons/pace-python/README.md

 ## WARNING

- - This is a WIP in kinda works, ~~except for graphics (blame MATLAB)~~ (If not using docker we can show crystal structure)
+ - This is a WIP in kinda works.
  - This doesn't seem to play well with conda environments.
-So you will need a python 3 on your system (also blame MATLAB for that one!).
+So you will need to use your systems python 3 (blame MATLAB for that one).

 ## Install